WEST OF ENGLAND GROWTH HUB PRIVACY NOTICE

 Access to your information

 You have the right to make a request for personal information about yourself, or another person if they have given their consent.
 This is called a subject access request.
-Click here to find out how to make a subject access request
+You can find out how to make a subject access request on this website https://www.westofengland-ca.gov.uk/data-protection-subject-access-request-process/.

 This site uses Google Analytics cookies.
 Every time a user visits our website, web analytics software generates an anonymous analytics cookie.
 These cookies give us statistical information: for example, they can tell us whether or not you have visited the site before.
 Your browser will tell us if you have these cookies, and if you don’t, we generate new ones.
 This allows us to track how many individual unique users we have and how often they visit the site.
 These cookies cannot be used to identify individuals, they are used for statistical purposes only.